yuriburkovski/pokemonAcademy_frontend/README.md

-It's a React project which use the PokemonAPI (other mine project  https://github.com/yuriburkovski/pokemonAPI)
+It's a React(front-end) project which use the PokemonAPI (other mine project  https://github.com/yuriburkovski/pokemonAPI)

 project was deployed in Heroku:  https://pokemons-frontend.herokuapp.com/